mstksg/inCode/copy/entries/lenses-and-prisms.md

 The Path to Profunctors
 -----------------------

-As a finale, I'd like to show how these dual perspectives (lenses are witneses to products and prisms are witnesses to sum) make their implementation in terms of "profunctor optics" very natural.
+As a finale, I'd like to show how these dual perspectives (lenses are witnesses to products and prisms are witnesses to sum) make their implementation in terms of "profunctor optics" very natural.